Campaigns

 Dirty Bonds

-Corporate finance – the massive loophole enabling fossil fuel expansion
+Climate transition plans – fixing NAB’s massive loophole enabling fossil fuel expansion

-Corporate finance for ‘general corporate purposes’ is a massive loophole enabling banks to continue to fund companies developing new fossil fuel supply whilst claiming to not fund new projects.
+Corporate finance is a massive loophole enabling banks to continue to fund companies developing new fossil fuel supply whilst claiming to not fund new projects.

-Unfortunately, money is fungible and if a company does nothing but extract fossil fuels, and has plans to extract even more, whatever kind of debt facility they have is enabling them to do both these things.
 A report by Global Energy Monitor published in October 2022 found that 80% of finance for new coal projects is coming from corporate finance.
-The report ‘Banking on Climate Chaos‘ has found that 96% of fossil fuel companies’ funding since 2016 has been ‘general corporate’ finance.
+The 2023 report ‘Banking on Climate Chaos‘ found that 96% of fossil fuel companies’ funding between 2016-2022 was ‘general corporate’ finance.

-In 2022, NAB loaned $746 million to companies with expansion plans, after loaning $975 million in 2021.
-And NAB’s current policy enables this continue happening until at least October 2025.
 In November 2023 NAB announced that from 1 October 2025 it will require the majority of fossil fuel extraction companies to have Paris-aligned climate transition plans in place in order to provide additional lending.
 While a welcome, and well overdue, development, the long-lead time means that NAB can keep providing corporate finance to climate wreckers without any plans to reduce their emissions until October 2025.
 This gives these companies even more time to push ahead with their destructive projects with the financial support of NAB.
-NAB needs to require this of all of its fossil fuel customers today, and refuse finance to any company developing or enabling new coal, oil and gas.
+NAB needs to require this of all of its fossil fuel customers sooner, and refuse finance to any company developing or enabling new coal, oil and gas.
 This is something that even NAB’s shareholders recognise as in the best interests of the bank – with a whopping 28.3% voting in favour of a shareholder resolution at its 2023 AGM in favour of the above.

 CommBank